vmthanh/Flide-Presentation-Website/README.txt

-Flide project is a online slideshow Single Page App written in NodeJS and MongoDB
+Flide project is a online slideshow Single Page App written in NodeJS and MongoDB.
+This website allow user to create slideshow for presentation quickly and easily.